HathorNetwork/rfcs/text/0000-p2p-sync.md

 ### Find synced timestamp

 To find the synced timestamp we start a loop from the latest timestamp and decreasing it until we have a match.
 We define that two peers are synced in a given timestamp when the merkle tree of their tips are the same.
+This means two peers are synced at a timestamp when they both have the same tips at that timestamp.
+The proof for this theorem can be found in the [whitepaper][1].

 #### Merkle tree